 Important Steps for UFT Excessed Staff - ACTION REQUIRED - ENTER/UPDATE CONTACT INFORMATION IN OMT: It is essential for employees placed in excess to immediately update their contact information in the Open Market System (OMT).
 OMT is the primary portal for obtaining information regarding positions, job search support, and instructions on where to report in September.

-INFORMATION ON WHERE TO REPORT ON SEPTEMBER 3rd: Assignment locations will be finalized in late August and will be viewable via the “My Current Status” link.
+INFORMATION ON WHERE TO REPORT ON THE 1ST DAY OF SCHOOL Assignment locations will be finalized in late August and will be viewable via the “My Current Status” link.
 ATRs will not report back to the school they reported to in June, so all excessed teachers/employees must check back to verify reporting location for school opening.

-Please proceed to the Sign In page in order to enter the Excess Staff Selection System.
+Please proceed to the Sign In page in order to enter the Open Market Transfer System.